TonSHd/Spiltixal/README.md

 Inside you can choose if you want to install Spiltixal into /usr/bin/

-Once you press "Yes".
+Once you press "Yes"
 You can run it from anywhere.

 # If you want to support me ❤️
 BTC Wallet: bc1qz6v0tl48hpv075l0u3lww7mj4dj5xarjtkwa2x